Joseph Schlessinger: Biography

 Josip Schlessinger was born in Topusko to Jewish parents.
-His father, Imre, was from Slatina; Imre's first wife and child had been deported to Auschwitz.
+His father Imre came from Szalatnok, Kingdom of Hungary, Kingdom of Hungary, since 1920 Slatina; Imre's first wife and child had been deported to Auschwitz.
 Schlessinger's mother Rivka was from Bugojno; her first husband had been murdered by the Ustaše.
-Imre and Rivka met in a labor camp in 1943 on the Adriatic island of Rab and joined a group of Jewish Partisans.
+Imre and Rivka met in a labor camp on the Adriatic island of Rab in 1943 and joined a group of Jewish Partisans.

 When Schlessinger was born on 26 March 1945 he was wrapped in a British military parachute.
 He was named for his grandfather.
 After World War II the family moved to Osijek, where another son, Darko David, was born.
 Imre Schlessinger once made a joke at the expense of Tito and was sentenced to several months in jail.

 The family moved to Israel in 1948.
 Schlessinger served his compulsory military service with the Golani Brigade and was commissioned an officer.
 As part of his reserve duty he participated in the Six-Day War and the Yom Kippur War.

 Schlessinger received his BSc degree in Chemistry and Physics in 1968 (magna cum laude), and an MSc degree in chemistry (also magna cum laude) in 1970 from the Hebrew University of Jerusalem.

 He obtained his PhD degree in biophysics from the Weizmann Institute of Science in 1974.
 From 1974 to 1976, he was a postdoctoral fellow in the Departments of Chemistry and Applied Physics at Cornell University in Ithaca, New York, working with Watt W. Webb, among others.
 From 1977 to 1978, he was a visiting fellow in the immunology branch of the National Cancer Institute.

 Personal life

-He is married to Irit Lax, also a professor in the Pharmacology Department at Yale.
+He is married to Irit Lax, also a professor in the pharmacology department at Yale.
 They each have two children by previous marriages.
 In a 2009 interview with a Croatian daily newspaper Jutarnji list, he said, "Basically I am atheist.
 I grew up Jewish and I truly belong to the Jewish culture, but I'm not a follower of any world religion.
 Religion does not interest me at all."